carlosgalvezp/Udacity-Self-Driving-Car-Nanodegree/term1/projects/p3-behavioral-cloning/README.md

 It was not necessary to drive in the opposite direction, since we extend the dataset by flipping the image, as mentioned before.

+A total of XXXXXXX images were recorded.
+The extended dataset, with which the network was trained, has thus XXXXXXXxx images.

 Data Generator
 --------------